 Our programming helps girls know their self-worth, think critically about sexist media messaging, and create a more empowering culture for girls and women.
 Find out how to partner with us, and take advantage of our free educational resources.

-Learn about our multi-week programming for girls in middle school
+Learn about our 8- or 16-week MEDIAGIRLS program for middle school girls.

 See what our participants are working on in class!